-Peripheral or bone marrow blast %
+Peripheral or bone

-Nadir: the lowest point, Off-TX: off treatment, No: no reduction in blasts, DLT: dose limiting toxicity, PD: progressive disease, NE: not enough sample to evaluate, ND: not done, CR: complete remission with incomplete hematologic recovery,

-CR: complete remission, SD: stable disease
+Nadir: the lowest point, Off-TX: off treatment, No: no reduction in blasts, DLT: dose limiting toxicity, PD: progressive disease, NE: not enough sample to evaluate, ND: not done, CR: complete remission with incomplete hematologic recovery, CR: complete remission, SD: stable disease

-With the completion of Cohort 8, the Phase 1b trial was completed.
-Results from the Phase 1b clinical trial demonstrated it is safe to add prexigebersen, which appears to yield better response rates in this AML patient population.
+Results from the Phase 1b clinical trial demonstrated it is safe to add prexigebersen to LDAC, which appears to yield better response rates in this AML patient population.
 On November 2, 2016, we announced that the first patient in the efficacy portion of the Phase 2 trial was dosed.
 The full trial design includes approximately 54 evaluable patients with an interim analysis to be performed after 19 patients are treated with the combination.
 The multi-site trial was conducted at leading cancer centers, among them are Weill Medical College of Cornell University, Baylor Scott & White Health, The University of Kansas, New Jersey Hematology Oncology Associates, West Virginia University/Mary Babb Randolph Cancer Center, and MD Anderson.
-On August 27, 2018, we announced that we added a cohort of patients to be treated with a combination of prexigebersen and decitabine, another AML frontline therapy.

 Thirty-three patients were pre-screened for the efficacy portion of the Phase 2 prexigebersen + LDAC combination study.
 Thirty patients were enrolled and 17 patients were deemed evaluable.
-We released the initial interim data analysis of 17 patients in April 2018 and updated data in March 2019.
-On March 6, 2019, we announced that the updated data showed that 11 (65%) of the 17 evaluable patients had a response, including five (29%) who achieved CR, including one CRi and one morphologic leukemia free state, and six (35%) stable disease responses, including two patients who had greater than a 50% reduction in bone marrow blasts.
+The interim data that we released on March 6, 2019 showed that 11 (65%) of the 17 evaluable patients had a response, including five (29%) who achieved CR, including one CRi and one morphologic leukemia free state, and six (35%) stable disease responses, including two patients who had greater than a 50% reduction in bone marrow blasts.
 The efficacy data from the 17 evaluable patients was very favorable compared to the reported CR, CRp and CRi rates of 7 to 13% with LDAC treatment alone.
 Importantly, through investigation by the principal investigators, it was observed that 68% of patients were secondary AML patients, a difficult class to treat.